The-Community-Projects/Payment-Management-System-/README.md

 ## Payment-Management-System (PMS)

-Payment Management System (PMS) is a web app that we wanted to create to further practice our skills while helping any who has a small business and manage their employee's hours and pay for the pay period.
-Below is a list of what we are wanting to have incorperated within the app.
+Payment Management System (PMS) is a web app that we wanted to create to further practice our skills while helping anyone has a small business and manage their employee's hours and pay for the pay period.
+Below is a list of what we are wanting to have incorporated within the app.

 - Landing Page
   - (About me)(PMS) is a managment system for Employers to keep track of their employees hours and rate for each pay period with customizable dynamic data.